As the agenda continues to be updated, speakers and panelists will be added to this list.

 His main areas of research are the extraction of critical minerals from clays and waste coal and coal by-products.
 Advanced combustion methods such as oxy-fuel combustion and chemical looping combustion for CO2 capture and sequestration; slagging and fouling in gasification; coal and biomass co gasification and energy conservation methods.
 He has published over 200 technical papers and organized over 30 technical symposia related to energy and the environment.

-Chris Rahn has been a faculty member at Penn State for over twenty years.
-He is the J. 'Lee' Everett Professor of Mechanical Engineering, Associate Dean for Innovation in the College of Engineering, Director of the Mechatronics Research Laboratory, and Co-Director of the Battery and Energy Storage Technology Center.
-Dr. Rahn's research work on the modeling, analysis, design, and control of mechatronic systems has resulted in three books (including Battery Systems Engineering), almost three hundred peer-reviewed publications, and several patents.
-As a Fellow of the American Society of Mechanical Engineers (ASME), Dr. Rahn serves as the Technical Editor of an ASME journal and chaired the executive committee of the ASME Design Engineering Division.
+Christopher D. Rahn graduated from the University of Michigan with a B.S. in mechanical engineering in 1985 and an M.S. from the University of California, Berkeley in 1986.
+After three years as a Research and Development Engineer at Ford Aerospace, he returned to Berkeley to pursue a Ph.D.
+After graduating from Berkeley in 1992, Dr. Rahn joined the Department of Mechanical Engineering at Clemson University.
+In 2000, he moved to the Pennsylvania State University where he is now the J. 'Lee' Everett Professor of Mechanical Engineering, Associate Dean for Innovation in the College of Engineering, Director of the Mechatronics Research Laboratory, and Co-Director of the Battery and Energy Storage Technology Center.
+Dr. Rahn's research work on the modeling, analysis, design, and control of mechatronic systems has resulted in three books (including Battery Systems Engineering), almost three hundred peer reviewed publications, and several patents.
+An ASME Fellow, Dr. Rahn is the Technical Editor of an ASME journal and chaired an ASME technical committee and the executive committee of the ASME Design Engineering Division.

 Tom Richard is a professor of agricultural and biological engineering in the Department of Agricultural and Biological Engineering and the director of the Penn State Institutes for Energy and the Environment.
 His research focuses on the application of fundamental engineering science to microbial ecosystems, developing innovative strategies for a more sustainable agriculture and the emerging bio-based economy.